ebradim/RoyalLibrary/README.md

 # Royal Library

-Some extensions methods like the ones in Ruby .each .map and more...
+LINQ based extensions that replicate patterns from Ruby like .each .map and more...

 Targeted to .Net Standard 2.0